Stability conditions and the $A_2$ quiver: Autoequivalences and t-structures

+The \emph{exchange graph} $\EG(\D)$ is the graph with vertices the finite-length hearts in $\D$ and edges corresponding to simple tilts.
+The group $\Aut(\D)$ of triangulated autoequivalences of $\D$ acts on this graph in the obvious way: an auto-equivalence $\Phi\in \Aut(\D)$ sends a finite-length heart $\A\subset \D$ to the finite-length heart $\Phi(\A)\subset \D$.

-We start by recalling some results from \cite{KY,Su}.
-We use the word \emph{heart} to mean the heart of a bounded t-structure.
-Recall that any such t-structure is determined by its heart.
-For any $2\leq n\leq \infty$ the category $\D_n$ has a canonical heart which is the extension-closed subcategory generated by $S_1$ and $S_2$.
-The exchange graph $\EG(\D_n)$ has vertices the hearts in $\D_n$ and edges corresponding to simple tilts.
-We denote by $\EG^o(\D_n)$ the \emph{principal component}, i.e. the connected containing the canonical heart $\A\subset\D_n$.
-The vertices of $\EG^o(\D_n)$ are called \emph{reachable} hearts.
-We say that a heart in $\D_n$ is \emph{full} if it is equivalent to the canonical heart.
+For each $2\leq n\leq \infty$ we define the triangulated category $\D_n$ as in the Introduction.
+It is the bounded derived category of the CY$_n$ Ginzburg algebra associated to the A$_2$ quiver \cite{Ginz}.
+This category contains two distinguished objects $S_1$ and $S_2$ corresponding to the vertices of the quiver, and a canonical heart which is the extension-closed subcategory generated by these objects.
+The heart $\A_n$ has finite-length, and hence defines a point of the exchange graph $\EG(\D_n)$; we denote by $\EG^\circ(\D_n)$ the connected component containing this point.
+We call $\EG^\circ(\D_n)$ the \emph{principal component} of the exchange graph, and refer to the hearts defined by its vertices as \emph{reachable} hearts.
+We say that a heart $\A\subset \D_n$ is \emph{full} if it is equivalent to $\A_n$ as an abelian category.

-\begin{remark} When $n>2$, this canonical heart is equivalent to the category $\Rep(A_2)$ of representations of the $A_2$ quiver; besides the simple objects $S_1$ and $S_2$, it contains one more indecomposable object which we denote $E$; there is a short exact sequence
+\begin{remark} When $n>2$, the canonical heart $\A_n$ is equivalent to the category $\Rep(A_2)$ of representations of the $A_2$ quiver; besides the simple objects $S_1$ and $S_2$, it contains one more indecomposable object which we denote by $E$; there is a short exact sequence

-When $n=2$, the canonical heart is equivalent to the category of representations of the preprojective algebra: besides $E$ there is another non-simple indecomposable fitting into a short exact sequence
+When $n=2$, the canonical heart $\A_2$ is equivalent to the category of representations of the preprojective algebra of the $A_2$ quiver; besides $E$ there is another non-simple indecomposable object fitting into a short exact sequence